viniciussanchez/dataset-serialize/README.md

 * `AChildRecords` - Indicates whether or not to export child records (via master detail or TDataSetField).
 * `AOnlyUpdatedRecords` - Indicates whether to export only records that have been modified (records added, changed, or deleted).
 This feature is only available when using `FireDAC`.
 The `CachedUpdates` property must be `True`;

+**ToJSONObject**
+* If the DataSet is empty or not assigned, a blank JSON object (`{}`) will be returned;
+* The field that does not have the visible (`True`) property will be ignored.
+The same is true if its value is null or empty;
+* The attribute name in JSON will always be the field name in lower case, even if the field name is in upper case;
+* If the field is of type `TDataSetField`, a nested JSON is generated (JSONObject if it is just a child record, or JSONArray if it is more than one).
+The most suitable way for this type of situation is to create a master detail;

+**ToJSONArray**
+* If the DataSet is empty or not assigned, a blank JSON array (`[]`) will be returned;
+* Follows the same rules as `ToJSONObject`;

 ## Save and load structure
 A not very useful but important feature is SaveStructure and LoadStructure.
 As the name already said, it is possible to save the entire structure of fields configured in the DataSet and also load a structure in JSON format.
 Here's an example of how to load and export DataSet fields: